bouvens/rgb-filter/README.md

 # RGB Filter

-In browser image processing for old fashion stylizing.
+Image processing and GIF generator in a browser for old fashion stylizing.

 ### Take a look at the [Demo](https://bouvens.github.io/rgb-filter/)